The Family from One End Street: Plot

 Mr Ruggles receives a reward of £2 for returning some lost money, which he uses to take his family to the Cart Horse Parade in London's Regent's Park, where Mr Ruggles' brother has entered his horse in the competition.
 The horse, Bernard Shaw, takes first place, and the families climb into the cart to participate in the parade.
 The Ruggles spend the afternoon at a "posh" tea shop, nearly missing their train home in the excitement.

 Publication history

-Eve Garnett herself wrote that The Family From One End Street was rejected as unsuitable by at least eight other publishers before being taken by Muller.
+Eve Garnett wrote that The Family From One End Street was rejected as unsuitable by at least eight other publishers before being taken by Muller.

 The US Library of Congress gives a longer title, The Family from One End street and some of their adventures, for its oldest holding, a 1939 UK edition.

 Recent British editions have been published by Puffin.
 The Family first appeared as a Puffin Book in 1942, under the editorship of Eleanor Graham, only a year after Penguin Books introduced the imprint.